 - Discard cabbage outer leaves and cut into quarters.
 Cut the stem off of each quarter, and cut then cut it into big square chunks.

 - In a large pot over medium-high heat, add the olive oil until it shimmers.
 Add the onions and leeks.
 Stir well for 2-3 minutes until softened and translucent.
-Add carrots, celery leaves, and tomato paste for another 2-3 minutes.
-Finally the cabbage for another 5 minutes.
+Add carrots, celery leaves, tomato paste, and tomato sauce (passata) for another 2-3 minutes.
+Finally, add the cabbage for another 5 minutes.
 Stir well and season to taste.

 - Pour carefully hot water (or vegetable broth) to cover all the ingredients and reduce the heat to a simmer.
 Cover with a lid.
 Stir occasionally, until the cabbage is soft for about 10 minutes.
 Don't overcook it.
 Cooking time depends mostly on the size of cabbage chunks.